 We provide a rights of way land search service to advise landowners, potential buyers and planners on the existence of rights of way in a specified area.

-If you are thinking of changing the use of the land, e.g. pasture/grass fields into horse paddocks - the existence of a right of way may affect how you can use the land and should be considered before any development takes place
+if you are thinking of changing the use of the land, for example pasture/grass fields into horse paddocks - the existence of a right of way may affect how you can use the land and should be considered before any development takes place

 Requesting a land search

 You can request a land search in person, in writing or via a solicitor.

 You can visit our offices in West Bridgford during office hours to view the Definitive Map and Statement, the legal record of rights of way for Nottinghamshire, on which you can base a decision about the existence of a right of way.

 By post/email - £12 including VAT

 If you would like us to provide advice on the location of a right of way (for example if you are buying a property) you can request a land search.
 This can be a direct request to the Countryside Access team or it can be made via your solicitor.

 - a plan or map with the area to be searched clearly marked